 Most State operations are financed through the general revenue fund (GRF).
 Personal income and salesuse taxes are the major GRF sources.
-The last complete fiscal biennium ended June 30, 2001 with a GRF fund balance of \$219,413,500.
-The State also maintains a "rainy day" fund, the Budget Stabilization Fund (BSF), which under current law and until used is intended to carry a balance of approximately 5% of the GRF revenues for the preceding Fiscal Year.
-The BSF is generally funded by transfer from the Fiscal Year GRF surplus, if any.
-The BSF has a current balance of \$427,904,000.
-See the discussion below under Recent and Current Finances - Current Biennium of appropriations made of the entire July 1, 2001 BSF balance of \$1,015,595,000.
+The last complete fiscal biennium ended June 30, 2003 with a GRF fund balance of \$52,338,000.
+The State also maintains a "rainy day" fund -- the Budget Stabilization Fund (BSF) - generally funded by transfer from the Fiscal Year GRF surplus, if any, and which under current law and until used is intended to carry a balance of approximately 5% of the GRF revenue for the preceding Fiscal Year.
+See the discussion below under Recent and Current Finances - 2002-03 of the June 30, 2003 ending BSF balance of \$180,705,000 after prior appropriation for the 2002-03 biennium of the entire July 1, 2001 BSF balance of \$1,015,595,000.

 The Revised Code provides that if the Governor ascertains that the available revenue receipts and balances for the GRF or other funds for the then current Fiscal Year will in all probability be less than the appropriations for that Fiscal Year, he shall issue such orders to State agencies as will prevent their expenditures and incurred obligations from exceeding those revenue receipts and balances.
-As discussed under Recent and Current Finances, the Governor did implement this directive in some prior Fiscal Years, and has implemented it in both years of the current fiscal biennium.
+As discussed under Recent and Current Finances, the Governor did implement this directive in both years of the 2002-03 biennium and some prior Fiscal Years.